-With student loan balances at near record highs and university tuition having tripled since 1978, college students across the country are turning to student loans to help finance the enormous cost of higher education.
-And since this cost will ultimately be one of the largest you incur of your lifetime, we think it makes sense that you have a firm grasp on how student loans work and you understand the terminology surrounding their usage.
+You've made it past college admissions, and now it's time to figure out how to afford that tuition bill.
+With student loan debt at record highs, college students across the country are turning to student loans to help finance the enormous cost of higher education.
+And because this cost might be one of the largest you incur in your lifetime, we have answered some of the most common questions to help you understand how student loans work.

 Federal Student Loans